radiocosmology/alpenhorn/demo/demo-script.md

 alpen1-1  | Feb 21 00:38:32 INFO >> [Worker#2] Started.
 ```
 Two worker threads are started because that's what's specified in the `demo/alpenhornd.conf` file.
+It has also loaded the `pattern_exporter` extension, since that's also specified in the config
+file.

 Almost immediately, the daemon will notice that there are no _active_ ndoes on `alpen1`.
 It
 will perform this check roughly every ten seconds, which is the update interval time set in